-Telepresence Interface
+Telepresence Interface.
 Jointly developed with the GROK lab of University of Iowa, the Telepresence Interface uses the imagery from Nomad's panospheric camera to give the operator a sense of presence in the robot's environment.
 The panospheric camera consists of a camera pointed at a spherical mirror that captures a 360 degree-panorama in a single image.
 Implemented using the Performer graphics library on a Silicon Graphics, Inc. (SGI) workstation, the Telepresence Interface de-warps the image for display, and allows the user to rotate the viewpoint and zoom-in on portions of the scene.
 The Telepresence Interface output was projected onto a large screen in front of the operator to provide a very useful forward-looking view of the environment, like through the windshield of a car.
 In addition, software was integrated to wavelet-compress the image, decompose it into packets, transmit it to multiple computers and recompose it.

-2.2.2 Chile Field Test

-In the summer of 1997, Nomad was deployed in the Atacama Desert in Chile.
-While under control by operators at NASA Ames and the Carnegie Science Center in Pittsburgh, PA, Nomad traveled in the South American desert for more than 220 kilometers in 45 days to simulate a Mars or Moon traverse.
-The objectives included:
+2.2.2.
+Lessons Learned.
+In the summer of 1997, Nomad was deployed in the Atacama Desert in Chile and traveled more than 220 km under remote control to simulate a Mars or Moon traverse.
+The objectives included: the demonstration of the robot's capability of a long traverse; test and validation of new strategies for terrestrial and planetary geological investigation; evaluation of various imaging techniques.

-- Demonstrate and evaluate a robotic system capable of long distance, long duration planetary exploration. - Develop and evaluate a simple and easily comprehensible operator interface. - Test and validate new strategies for terrestrial and planetary geological investigation. - Evaluate the importance of various imaging techniques (panospheric, stereo, etc).

-2.2.3 Lessons learned

-Cabrol et. al.[1][2][3] describe in detail the science results of this Nomad experiment, which included the discovery of a rock exhibiting possible fossil evidence.
-From the user interface perspective, it was demonstrated that the ability to continually see all around the robot provided scientists with a more natural sense of position and orientation at the remote site than is usually available through more traditional imaging systems.
+This field test demonstrated that the ability to continually see all around the robot provided scientists with a more natural sense of position and orientation at the remote site than is usually available through more traditional imaging systems.
 This capability (which was lacking in previous field tests) substantially accelerated site exploration.
 Panospheric imagery clearly improved science efficiency.
-However, the target update rate of 7.5Hz was not achieved, and averaged 1Hz with a 5 second delay.
+However, the target update rate of 7.5 Hz was not achieved, and averaged 1 Hz with a 5 second delay.
 This required some adaptation time for a novice Nomad operator.

-2.3 Marsmap and Ames Stereo Pipeline: science analysis for Mars Pathfinder [13][15][16]
+2.3.
+Marsmap and Ames Stereo Pipeline: Science Analysis for Mars Pathfinder (Stoker et al., 1999)

-2.3.1 Mars Pathfinder mission
+2.3.1.
+Mars Pathfinder Mission.
 In 1997, the Pathfinder spacecraft successfully landed on Mars, and deployed its mobile rover Sojourner.
 Among other science instruments, the Pathfinder lander featured a high-resolution narrow field of view stereo-camera called IMP (Imager for Mars Pathfinder).
-Using the IMP images, the IMG demonstrated the value of 3D visualization for science during the Mars Pathfinder Mission.
+Using the IMP images, the IMG demonstrated the value of 3D visualization for science (see Fig. 2) during the Mars Pathfinder Mission.

+Figure 2.
 Measuring distance in Marsmap: from the robot Sojourner to the rock called Yogi.

+2.3.2.
+Technology.
 The Ames Stereo Pipeline was developed to automatically reconstruct photo-realistic 3D terrain models from stereoscopic images acquired by the IMP camera.
 The left-eye image is correlated with the right-eye image to find the disparity between features appearing in both images.
 This disparity is used to build a range map that shows the distance from the camera to the features.
 The range map vertices are then connected to form a polygonal mesh on which the original (left or right) image is projected.
 The end product is a photo-realistic 3D terrain model.